 1. Expect the unexpected.

-Like Harvey, Florence could stall and create an unprecedented flood event.
+The hurricane you are expecting could stall and create an unprecedented flood event.
 Rely on your training and be prepared to improvise.
 Have a diverse team with members who see things differently and question assumptions.
 Empower staff to make quick decisions.
 If the storm is widespread, be prepared to be on your own for 24 to 72 hours.
 Once help is available, recognize where the system is stressed or might be stressed and ask for what you need as early as possible.
 Use your network with other managers through ICMA or your state association to connect with people who have knowledge and assets that may help you.

 2. Communicate Aggressively.